datahawklab/datahawk.github.io/_posts/containers/2021-05-28-container-info.md

 http://SERVER_IP:19999
 ```

-### This was needed in CentOS 8, not sure about Ubuntu 20.04 yet:
+### This was needed in CentOS 8, not sure about Ubuntu 20.04 yet

 ```text
 Set up network bridge: